Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Experiments

 \subsection{Implementation Details}

-In line with prior studies~\cite{MonoScene, TPVFormer, VoxFormer}, we train \name{} for 30 epochs on 4 NVIDIA 3090 GPUs, with a total batch of 4 images.
-Each RGB image has the shape of $1220\times370$, and we apply random horizontal flip augmentation during training.
-We adopt the AdamW~\cite{AdamW} optimizer with an initial learning rate of 1e-4 and the weight decay of 1e-4.
-The learning rate is reduced by a factor of 0.1 at the 25th epoch.
-We adopt ResNet-50~\cite{ResNet} as the image backbone and initialize both the backbone and encoder with pre-trained weights from MaskDINO~\cite{MaskDINO}, unless specified.
+In line with prior studies~\cite{MonoScene, TPVFormer, VoxFormer}, we train \name{} for 30 epochs on 4 NVIDIA 3090 GPUs, with a batch size of 4 images.
+We apply random horizontal flip augmentation and employ the AdamW~\cite{AdamW} optimizer with an initial learning rate of 2e-4 and a weight decay of 1e-4.
+Learning rate reduction occurs by a factor of 0.1 at the 25th epoch.
+The ResNet-50~\cite{ResNet} backbone and Image Encoder are initialized with pre-trained MaskDINO~\cite{MaskDINO} weights.